iw-tom/policies/ISO-27001/accesscontrol/readme.md

 ## Purpose

-Access to data / services used by Infinity Works is tightly controlled via a number of methods below.
+Access to data / services used by Opus Works is tightly controlled via a number of methods below.

 Data and services includes, but is not limited to: